cyzanfar/babydebugger/readme.md

 # Babydebugger

-Comment out, uncomment or delete `debugger` breakpoints from Javascript files ending with `.js`.
+Comment out, uncomment or delete `debugger` breakpoints from JavaScript files ending with `.js`.

 This program will execute on `.js` files in your current directory including any subdirectories.